 “Nola.
 Yeah, I got you.
 You’re not one of our Fierce girls.”

-And she had not gone ahead and made herself a user name.
+She had not gone ahead and made herself a username.

-She glanced at Cara, sharing her table.
-Cara had logged in, started checking her…(okay, Nola thought) “H.E.N. box”, and was looking at a demo with the sound off.
+She smiled at Cara, who shared her table.
+Cara was logged in, checking her…(okay, Nola thought) “H.E.N. box”…and watching a demo with the sound off.

-This, she’d supposed friendly and humble.
+This, she had supposed friendly and humble.
 Suzette moved away, saying something under her breath.

-Innovation.
-The first bullet point on the slide that shined on the white board.
-The computer screen dimmed, and the slide dimmed.
+Innovation, the first bullet point shining on the white board.
 Nola typed in Corpse Lily.
-Her sample GoGel, a plummy black mascara and liner in one, was so called.
-A minute passed, and flashing on her screen from slideshow to text, something new appeared.
+Her sample GoGel, a plummy black mascara and liner in one double-ended tube, was so called.
+She scrolled impossible faces, their teeth bared…their fingers clutching at turtlenecks… A thing who does?
+Nola thought.
+A minute passed, then flashing on her screen from slideshow to text, something new appeared.

 “Do you all have your quiz up?”

 Cara seemed to smirk.
 She had finished the quiz.
-She saw Nola looking at her, and whispered, not very softly, “It tells you whether you got it right.
-You just pick something else.”
+She saw Nola glance at her, and whispered, not very softly, “It tells you whether you got it right.
+So just pick something else.”

 Suzette sidled onto the school desk where her laptop sat open.
-She went on, “What makes H.E.N. cosmetics…”
+“Okay, ladies, what makes H.E.N. cosmetics…”

-“…different…” Suzette said.
-The corner of her mouth pouched, and she shot him a warding eye.
-He showed her the paper.
+The corner of Suzette’s mouth pouched, and she shot him a warding eye.
+“Sean.”

 “Update your resume, Suzette.”

-She rose, with skirt-tugging awkwardness, and clutched his arm.
+She rose, with hem-tugging awkwardness, and clutched his arm.
 “Sean, it’s such a lie.
 How could a company go into receivership overnight?”

-She had more to say, but Sean, whose “Suzette” had been tinged a little nasty, now said, “Are you touching me?”
+She had more to say, but her colleague said, “Are you touching me?”